Alaric617R/Disk-Scheduler-Autograder/README.md

   ```
 It will be very handy to show this kinda messages just add `-DDEBUG` flag when you're compiling your disk scheduler.
 In general, as long as you've avoided busy waiting you CPU time will be fine.
 Think carefully how `cv` and `mutex` is going to help you.
 + ### Usage
 Before doing anything, make sure this `Makefile`, `autograder.cpp` and `genTest.cpp` are along with your disk scheduler executable. **MAKE SURE YOUR EXECUTABLE IS NAMED AS `scheduler`**.
-Or Alaric has to add a new prompt for whenever you're trying to use the autograder you have to retype your name (sounds cumbersome).
-It's encourage you integrate your own Makefile with Alaric's autograder Makefile so that you won't have to worry about multiple makefiles.
+Or Alaric has to add a new prompt for whenever you're trying to use the autograder you have to retype the name of your executable(sounds cumbersome).
+It's encouraged you integrate your own Makefile with Alaric's autograder Makefile so that you won't have to worry about multiple makefiles.
 Dump them (with your executable named `scheduler`) to another subdirectory is also gonna work.
 You might first need to generate some test files using `make genTest`.
-If you use your own test files, please put them into a subdirectory folder named **EXACTLY** as `testN` where `N` is an integer, leave no white space there.
+If you use your own test files, please put them into a subdirectory folder named **EXACTLY** as `testN` where `N` is an integer, leaving no white space there.
 ### Testing has two steps:
 1. Run your `scheduler` and redirect output (default to *my_result.txt*) to a test folder you've specified.
 ```make